nguyensjsu/fa18-202-tech-warriors/Gameofwarriors/jainsupriya_SprintJournal.md

 What I did since the last daily scrum:

-1)Implented observer pattern for updating and displaying score, lives and jevels collected on the screen.
+1) Implented observer pattern for updating and displaying score, lives and jevels collected on the screen.
-2)Indentified abstract factory pattern for creating jewels and enemies.
+2) Indentified abstract factory pattern for creating jewels and enemies.
-3)Identified template pattern for different types of jewels.
+3) Identified template pattern for different types of jewels.

 What do I plan to do this week:
-1)Implementation of Abstract Facory pattern for jewels and enemies.
+1) Implementation of Abstract Facory pattern for jewels and enemies.
-2)Implementation of template pattern for different types of jewels.
+2) Implementation of template pattern for different types of jewels.
-3)Resolve all minor bugs in the game and make it smooth. i.e. Aladding life, jump
+3) Resolve all minor bugs in the game and make it smooth. i.e. Aladding life, jump

 What blockers do I have: - NA